Alternatives to Black Friday – Mongolia

 As well as making financial and equipment donations, we also like to donate with our time.
 So, when the cry went out for help, we answered and went along to help plant more trees and with landscaping and the building of a composting system.
 I arranged for my female trip assistants that were available to go along and help provide some (female) manpower.

-To learn more about how we work with these individual projects, go to the Sustainable Travel page on the Eternal Landscapes website.
-For now though, go out and mark Black Friday by doing something different.
+To learn more about how we work with the individual projects listed here, go to the Responsible Tourism page on our website.
+For now though, go out and find an alternative to the excess of Black Friday – whether that be in Mongolia or not.